 Permanent Exhibit in Los Angeles

-**Closed until further notice due to COVID-19 restrictions.** MAZON’s full, museum-quality This Is Hunger exhibit is housed in a permanent space in Los Angeles.
-When it is safe to reopen, we invite community groups, educators, and organizations to use this meaningful and engaging exhibit space.
+MAZON’s full, museum-quality This Is Hunger exhibit is housed in a permanent space in Los Angeles.
+We invite community groups, educators, and organizations to use this meaningful and engaging exhibit space.
 Contact us for more information.

 History of This Is Hunger